 Ingredients to make Maryland Crab Cakes

-Let’s start by gathering the ingredients we need to make Maryland Crab Cakes.
-In Chef Speak, this is called the “Mise en Place,” which translates to “Everything in its Place.”
+Gather the ingredients to prepare our Maryland Crab Cakes recipe.
+Culinary professionals call this the “Mise en Place,” which means “everything in its Place.”

 Cracker crumbs make the best filler and best breading agent for seafood.
 You can’t always find cracker meal or cracker crumbs at the grocery store, but it’s easy to make your own out of saltine crackers or club crackers using a food processor or blender.
 You can also use panko bread crumbs as a substitute.